 stater, which would eventually become the standard northern type) coming only after some time, perhaps, although this is not certain, even after the terminal date of the Artemision deposits.
 I also assume (on the

-assigned to a relatively late date.
-One minor problem here is the attribution of the crab type - the general style is Phokaian, but in the end the conventional assignment to the Carian city of Kos may well turn out
+to a relatively late date.
+One minor problem here is the attribution of the crab type - the general style is Phokaian, but in the end the conventional assignment to the Carian city of Kos may well turn out to be

 The origin of the common "swastika" (or more likely, millsail) types also remains a mystery - at first sight they seem somewhat out of place here but nonetheless they seem to have made up a